oliverkuchies/matter-management-challenge/OLIVERS_NOTES.md

 - Utilised for refactoring.
 I created the repository base methods, but refactored the existing repos to use them.
 - Refactoring inline objects as interfaces.
 - Created core scaffolding for tests, but tweaked them myself to prevent dodgy llm patterns (and also add more cases.)
+- Optimising existing queries
+  - When building the multi join query to determine the diff between JOINS i realised that ADVANCED sql could be used to retrieve a diff value.
+I utilise LLMs to develop this, and validated the logic.
+As a result, it resulted in 66% reduction in time taken due to less joins.

 TODO
 Setup caching.